SEO Cost UK 2026: What Each Tier Actually Buys

 Key Takeaways

-• At £1,000/month an agency can afford only 8-12 hours of real work on your site
+• At £1,000/month, an agency can afford 7 to 9 hours of actual work on your site - understand the hours behind every quote you receive.

 What SEO Actually Costs in the UK in 2026